WhoIsJack/VolocityHacks/README.md

 # VolocityHacks
-A collection of tiny tools that make the use of PE's Volocity easier.
+~~A collection of tiny tools that make the use of PE's Volocity easier.~~

+A single tool to make the use of PE's Volocity easier.
+I am not planning on developing other tools, since I am no longer regularly using Volocity.

 # Available tools